colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

 The code above is sufficient to create plots for all of the archives, and the year 2021.

-The **TFRRS table generator** is the final product of the functions listed above.
-It uses the url generator, table creator, and table formatter functions all together to reproduce the dataset from the TFRRS website, in cleaned form.
-The code below will be used to generate the birth dates of each athlete.
-This code is still under construction as I research a definitive way to efficiently aquire the birth date of each athlete.

 Now that we have all of the functions written, let's look at cleaned kernel density plots for each event, 800m to 10,000m, compared from 2012 until now.